 - referring it to presbytery for mediation

-- referring it back to the Complaints Officer to appoint a Disciplinary Commission
+- referring it back to the Complaints and Disputes Manager to appoint a Disciplinary Commission to formally investigate the substance of the complaint

 If the complaint is referred to a Disciplinary Commission, the Commission will set out the procedure to hear the charge and communicate this to you, and to the respondent.
 Both parties will be given the right to appear before the Disciplinary Commission, and may choose to appoint legal counsel and/or a support person to attend.
 The Disciplinary Commission has the power to decide whether the hearing will be conducted in private or public, whether any witnesses are to be called and to rule on the types of evidence to be admitted for the purposes of the hearing.
 Where the charge is upheld, the Disciplinary Commission has the power to make an order for (among other things) mediation, a restorative justice programme, censure of the respondent, a rehabilitative programme for the respondent, suspension or removal from office and/or compensation.
 For a full summary of the Presbyterian Church’s processes and the powers of its courts, please refer to chapter 15 of the Book of Order.